 Individuals who have lost several or most of their teeth may be good candidates for dentures.
 These dental devices are used to replace missing teeth and surrounding tissue.
-As needs for dentures are varied, there are two types normally used – complete and partial dentures.
+Friendly Dental Group provides affordable dentures all over North and South Carolina.
+There are two types normally used – complete and partial dentures.

 Complete dentures are used when all teeth are being replaced and can be for upper jaw, lower jaw, or both.
 Partial dentures are used when some natural teeth are still present.